Pungency: Uses

-Pungent substances have been used as analgesics.
+Pungent substances, like capsaicin, are used in topical analgesics and pepper sprays.

 Mechanism

 Pungency is sensed via chemesthesis, the sensitivity of the skin and mucous membranes to chemical substances.
 Substances such as piperine, capsaicin, and thiosulfinates can cause a burning or tingling sensation by inducing a trigeminal nerve stimulation together with normal taste reception.
 The pungent feeling caused by allyl isothiocyanate, capsaicin, piperine, and allicin is caused by activation of the heat thermo- and chemosensitive TRP ion channels including TRPV1 and TRPA1 nociceptors.
 The pungency of chilies may be an adaptive response to microbial pathogens.

+Favoring by humans

+Capsaicin evolved in peppers to deter particularly seed-eating rodents that destroy seeds by grinding, thwarting their germination, while at the same time allowing birds to eat them and disperse through much greater distances via defecation, thus also preventing the new seedlings from competing for natural resources with their parent plant (in birds, pepper seeds are not destroyed by consumption and digestion).
+It was found that birds do not feel pungency due to lack of TRP channels, but mammals, including rodents and humans, do have them.

+Unlike most other mammals, however, many humans favor pungent and spicy food (including traditionally spicy regional cuisines).
+Multiple reasons for that have been proposed.
+The thrill-seeking theory suggests that some people are attracted to spicy taste due to intense sensations or thrills.
+According to the antimicrobial theory, general spices have been added to foods in hot climates due to antimicrobial properties of related substances.
+The only other mammal known to consume pungent food is the northern treeshrew (Tupaia belangeri).